Aiak1234/Aiak1234/README.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

-1.Favorite Barca players
+Favorite Barca players
 ⋅⋅* Unordered sub-list.
 1.Pedri
-⋅⋅1.
+⋅⋅2.
 Saurez
-4. messi
+3. messi
 Gavi[^1] is one of my favorite players at barcelona right now.